andis-sprinkis/xdg-open-simple/README.md

         1. Unlikely to be in use anymore.
 Out of the 100 Desktop files on my Linux system, none use these field codes.

-- Support of the relative target file paths and URLs has been added.
+- Support for the relative target file paths and URLs has been added.
-- From `xdg-utils` system package substitutes only the `xdg-open`, not the other tools.
-Retains the original `xdg-open` exit codes.
+- From `xdg-utils` substitutes only the `xdg-open`, not the other tools.
+- Retains the original `xdg-open` exit codes.

 ## Resources